Legal

 Andrew Skinner, Partner - Commercial Law - andrew.skinner@uml.co.nz

 Andrew Skinner has over 20 years of experience as a commercial lawyer.
-He is a partner in the Auckland firm Urlich Milne, as well as being Vice Chair of the Frame and Truss Manufacturers Association.
+He is a director at the Auckland firm Urlich Milne and vice chair of the Frame and Truss Manufacturers Association.

 Share